zgalochkina/SEER_solid_tumor/README.md

 2.1.
 Request access <https://seer.cancer.gov/data/access.html>;

 2.2.
-Install SEERStat when access is granted;
+Install SEER\*Stat when access is granted;

 2.3.
-Download all records from SEERStat’s 'Case Listing Session' by following rules:
+Download all records from SEER\*Stat’s 'Case Listing Session' by following rules:

-I. In Selection Tab of SEERStat:
+I. In Selection Tab of SEER\*Stat:

 a) uncheck all boxes

 b) {Race, Sex, Year Dx, Registry, County.Year of diagnosis} = '2004','2005','2006','2007','2008','2009','2010','2011','2012','2013','2014'

 II.
-In Table Tab of SEERStat pre-select columns to speed up download of the data
+In Table Tab of SEER\*Stat pre-select columns to speed up download of the data

 Columns: "Age recode with <1 year olds",
 	"Race recode (White, Black, Other)",